sordidlist/buffcat/README.md

 #### 1) VMs
 You'll need a Windows VM and a Linux VM running together, and able to ping each other.
 #### 2) Brainpan
-On the Windows VM, download and launch brainpan.exe Copies of this are all over the web, just make sure you get it from somewhere reputable and don't run it outside of a VM.
+On the Windows VM, download and launch brainpan.exe Copies of this are all over the web, but I used [the one in this git repo](https://github.com/freddiebarrsmith/Buffer-Overflow-Exploit-Development-Practice/tree/master/brainpan).
 #### 3) Radare2
 Also on the Windows VM, download radare2 for Windows.
 This part is minorly tricky because, to debug 32-bit binaries, you have to get the 32-bit version of the debugger, which you have to find on radare2's github actions page, or you can just use [the version I used in this example](https://github.com/radareorg/radare2/files/6617618/radare2-install.zip).
 If, once we open radare2, you notice that your registers start with 'e' instead of 'r' ('eip' instead of 'rip'), you'll know that you got the right version to debug brainpan.
-To check, run `radare2.exe`, then type `Vpp` and hit `Enter`.
+To check, run `radare2.exe -dA brainpan.exe`, then type `Vpp` and hit `Enter`.
 If you don't see register values at the top of the screen, keep pressing `p` until you're on that screen.
 To leave this view, press `q`.
 To quit radare2, type `q` again and hit `Enter`.

 32-bit radare2 (the one you want for 32 bit binaries, and for this example):